cwcyau/hdruk-phd-handbook/course_docs/support.md

 Your welfare during your PhD is of the utmost importance to us and you will have access to two main forms of independent support as a student on this programme.

+You will find information on the [Points of Contact](files/pointsofcontact.pdf) document.

 ## Support from your University

 ### Year 1